 A guide for parents

-There are times where parents need to be in charge and make decisions for children, whatever their age.
+There are times when parents need to be in charge and make decisions for children, whatever their age.
 Decisions should be based on the problem, as well as the age and needs of the child.
-The Test of Four helps guide parents in decision making.
+The Test of Four helps guide parents in decision-making.
 Questions in the four categories help parents set rules that are healthy for the whole family.

 Empowering the child

-Invite children age 6 and over into family decision making using the Test of Four, whether it's deciding on the amount of time on media screens, what to do on the weekend or whether to play house league sports vs. traveling sports.
-The Test of Four is not only a tool for parents — it's a tool to help children learn to make responsible, well thought-out decisions.
+Invite children aged 6 and over into family decision-making using the Test of Four, whether it's deciding on the amount of time on media screens, what to do on the weekend, or whether to play house league sports vs. traveling sports.
+The Test of Four is not only a tool for parents—it's a tool to help children learn to make responsible, well-thought-out decisions.